What is BPA?

 Steps to Reducing BPA Exposure

-BPA-polymers are known to be used in some cosmetic products, and more readily, in cosmetic containers.
-BPA in plastic containers can leach into our cosmetics, especially over time and when heated, thus further exposing ourselves through our skin.
-Much of what we put on our skin is absorbed and enters our bloodstream.
+- Switch to personal care products that are BPA-free.
+BPA-polymers are used in some cosmetic products, and more readily, in cosmetic containers.
+BPA in plastic containers can leach into our cosmetics, especially over time and when heated, thus further potentially exposing ourselves through our skin.

 In health,